"Will not these days be by thy poets sung": Poems of the Anglo-African and National Anti-Slavery Standard, 1863–1864

 No!—by each drop of blood we've given the nation's life

-to save, By every Hero-soul gone up from blue Potomac's wave, We'll keep unbroke our plighted word, our Promise to the
+By every Hero-soul gone up from blue Potomac's wave, We'll keep unbroke our plighted word, our Promise to the

 Slave!